katelee168/katelee168.github.io/drafts/generative-ai/1-training-data.md

 Good selection of training data is the most important way creators can control the risk of copyright and privacy infringements in the resulting, generative model.
 ^[We should couch this by saying that training dataset design is the _current_ most important set of choices model creators have.
 There are other models in the works that are trying to reduce copyright and privacy infringements by attributing generations to specific examples in the data, or by adding noise to obscure individual data points (differential privacy), or by limiting the scope of a model to an application where copyright and privacy are less of a concern (for example, Disney training on scripts where they own all the copyrights).]
 The sheer amount of data required for training modern-day generative model makes it impossible for dataset creators to interact with each item in the dataset, and thus impossible to know exactly the content, source, and context of each item in the dataset.
-For example, a dataset creator might be able to answer the question: “How many Garfield comics are there in the training data?”, but they might not be able to answer the questions: “How many fan or parody Garfield comics are there in the training data?”
+For example, a dataset creator might be able to answer the question: "How many Garfield comics are there in the training data?", but they might not be able to answer the questions: "How many fan or parody Garfield comics are there in the training data?"

 In this chapter, we discuss datasets of the not-so-distant past (the late 1990s and early 2000s) and how datasets and dataset collection practices have changed.